mhoffrog/onedev-manual/pages/development-environment-setup.md

     ![install_js_web_dev.png](../images/development-environment-setup/install_js_web_dev.png)

-1. Create a new directory as Eclipse workspace, for instance, _/home/robin/workspace_
+1. Create a new directory as Eclipse workspace.
+Let's assume it to be _/home/robin/workspace_
 1. Clone OneDev source code into a sub directory under Eclipse workspace:

     ```